Runa Ray is a Fashion designer and Environmentalist.

-Her intuitive knowledge on cultures coupled with an skills necessary to build messages, launched a career that took her from India to the New York Fashion week and the United Nations.
+Her intuitive knowledge on cultures coupled with skills necessary to build messages, launched a career that made her a regular at the New York Fashion week and the United Nations.

 Where she effectively used Fashion to advocate for policy change